About this project

 Dr Nicole Edwards

-Nicole is a neuroscientist and molecular biologist with a research focus on neurodevelopmental and neurodegenerative disease.
+Dr Nicole Edwards is a neuroscientist and molecular biologist with a research focus on neurodevelopmental and neurodegenerative disease.
 She is an advocate for ethical data management in genomic and health research, with a particular focus on implementing Māori data sovereignty frameworks that uphold community aspirations and approaches to care.
 Her Hauora Māori research, conducted in partnership with affected whānau, embeds these principles into genomics-based studies, ensuring that data governance aligns with tikanga and supports community-driven health priorities.
 She is also a core member of Te Pokapū, the working group of Te Mana Raraunga (the Māori Sovereignty Network) through which she advocates for indigenous data governance mechanisms in collaboration with local and global networks to realise the rights of indigenous sovereignty over their own data.
+Nicole completed her PhD at the Centre for Brain research at the Faculty of Medical and Health Sciences at Waipapa Taumata Rau, The University of Auckland and was a Fulbright funded research fellow at the Broad institute of MIT & Harvard.
+Nicole recently returned to New Zealand and is a Pouako Lecturer at the Faculty of Science.

 Te Ātiawa, Ngāti Mutunga

-Dr. Annie Te One
+Dr Annie Te One

 Waikato Tainui, Ngāti Maniapoto, Ngai Te Rangi & Ngāti Rārua